-- 10.1 The official NABET 700-M UNIFOR seal must appear on all productions produced according to the terms and conditions of this Agreement. - 10.2 The official CMPA logo should appear on all productions produced according to the terms and conditions of this Agreement. - 10.3 The Producer shall make reasonable efforts to give screen credits to all department heads. - (a) Any department head or key may negotiate their screen credit at the time of signing a deal memorandum. - (b) Notwithstanding any credit individually negotiated; in the case of theatrical motion pictures for theatrical distribution all department heads, keys, first assistants shall receive screen credit in their category in accordance with standard industry practice. - (c) In the case of television motion pictures or television series, screen credits will be given in accordance with network standards. - (d) The Technician has the right to refuse screen credit if so desired. - 10.4 Upon request, the Producer will make available and without cost to the Union (after air/release date) a copy of the completed work in DVD format, when available, or other mutually agreeable format, for the exclusive purpose of in-house promotion.
+- 10.1 The official NABET 700-M UNIFOR seal must appear on all productions produced according to the terms and conditions of this Agreement. - 10.2 The official CMPA logo should appear on all productions produced according to the terms and conditions of this Agreement. - 10.3 The Producer shall make reasonable efforts to give screen credits to all department heads. - (a) Any department head or key may negotiate their screen credit at the time of signing a deal memorandum. - (b) Notwithstanding any credit individually negotiated; in the case of theatrical motion pictures for theatrical distribution all department heads, keys, first assistants shall receive screen credit in their category in accordance with standard industry practice. - (c) In the case of television motion pictures or television series, screen credits will be given in accordance with network standards. - (d) The Technician has the right to refuse screen credit if so desired. - 10.4 The Producer will make available and without cost to the Union (after air/release date) a copy of the completed work in DVD or digital format, when available, or other mutually agreeable format, for the exclusive purpose of in-house promotion.
+Upon request and if publicly available in Canada, the Producer will make available to the Union a digital trailer(s) and/or digital poster(s).